cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Serious Wounds

-A serious wound can be described as a non-lethal, hindering or incapacitating wound.
+A serious wound can be described as a non-lethal, hindering, or incapacitating wound.
 For the player characters, this means a real blow.
 Everything from a shattered bone to internal bleeding is possible.